 The Chinese government has been accused of abusing this group.
 For years, Uighurs have been sent to prison or accused of terrorism.
 The Uighurs say the government is suppressing their business, cultural, and religious activities.
 The government says the Uighurs want their own independent country and will do anything to make it happen.

 Is Xinjiang a Strategic Location?

-Xinjiang has been under Chinese control since 1949, but most of the Uighur population continue to call the region East Turkestan.
+Xinjiang has been under Chinese control since 1949, but most of the Uighur population continues to call the region East Turkestan.
 Xinjiang is a strategic economic location for the government because of its natural gas reserves.
-It is also an important part of China’s Belt and Road Initiative (RBI), a massive project to connect Eastern Europe, Africa, and other Asian countries to China through railway, seaports, and highways, for trade.
+It is also an important part of China’s Belt and Road Initiative (RBI), a massive project to connect Eastern Europe, Africa, and other Asian countries to China through railways, seaports, and highways, for trade.
 In 2013, Xinjiang was officially labeled a “special economic zone.”

 Are the Uighurs in Danger?

 Since 2017, about one million Uighurs have been arrested and sent to one of 85 identified detention camps within Xinjiang.
 China had denied that these camps existed, but eventually admitted to their existence after satellite footage showed they were real.
 Officials labeled them as “re-education centers.”
 Many Muslims who were imprisoned say they were interrogated and beaten because of their religion.

 New footage revealed dozens of Uighur prisoners blindfolded, being transferred to a train.
 The U.S. has condemned these camps, along with 30 other countries.